 1. Naturally Aids Sleep

-Studies show that valerian reduces the time it takes to fall asleep and improves the quality of sleep, so if you can’t sleep, it may be just what you’re looking for.
-Unlike many prescription sleeping pills, valerian has fewer side effects and is a lot less likely to result in morning drowsiness.
+Studies show that valerian reduces the time it takes to fall asleep and improves sleep quality, so if you can’t sleep, it may be just what you’re looking for.
+Unlike many prescription sleep medications, valerian has fewer side effects and is a lot less likely to result in morning drowsiness.

-Why can valerian root help you sleep so well?
-Valerian extract can cause sedation is by increasing your brain’s GABA level.
-GABA is an inhibitory neurotransmitter, and in large enough quantities it can cause a sedative effect.
+How does valerian root help you sleep so well?
+Valerian contains a chemical called linarin, which creates a sedative effect.
+Valerian extract can cause sedation by increasing your brain’s GABA level.
+Gamma-amino butyric acid (GABA) is an inhibitory neurotransmitter in the central nervous system.
+In large enough quantities it can cause a sedative effect, calming nervous activity.

 2. Calms Anxiety

-Scientists have found that valerian root increases the amount of a chemical called gamma aminobutyric acid (GABA) in the brain.
+Scientists have found that valerian root increases the amount of a chemical called gamma aminobutyric acid (GABA) through GABA receptors.
 GABA helps regulate nerve cells and calms anxiety.
 Drugs such as alprazolam (Xanax) and diazepam (Valium) also work by increasing the amount of GABA in the brain.
-The valerenic acid and valerenol contained in valerian root extract act as anti-anxiety agents.
-(5)
+The valeric acid, valerenic acid and valerenol contained in valerian root extract act as anti-anxiety agents.

-It’s pretty amazing that a herbal remedy like valerian root can have the same anti-anxiety effects of prescription drugs without all the serious side effects of psychotropic drugs.
+It’s pretty amazing that an herbal remedy like valerian root can have the same anti-anxiety effects of prescription drugs without all the serious side effects of psychotropic drugs.
+If you are taking other calming medications or antidepressants (such as tricyclic antidepressants like amitriptyline or tetracyclic antidepressants), do not take valerian at the same time.

 3. Lowers Blood Pressure